Learn about 10 easy to grow cut flower garden perennials you can use to create beautiful arrangements in your home.

 Here's another good white option called Penstemon.
 This pretty perennial comes in a variety of colors and has a pretty delicate beauty which is great for filling your vase and adding a little airiness.

 Here is the same plant with beautiful dark foliage, called Penstemon 'Huskers Red.'
 It looks great in arrangements, and in the garden all season long.
-The tall sturdy stems add a nice height to any arrangement.
+The tall sturdy stems are filled with pretty flower spikes adding a nice height to any arrangement.
 Another self-seeder, I often find a few new volunteers in the garden come spring but they are easily dug up and moved.

 Bachelor's Button

 There you have it.
-A nice list of easy to grow cut flower garden perennials.
+A nice list of easy-to-grow cut flower garden perennials.
+So many to enjoy and create beautiful flower arrangements all season long.

 Nancy